 Usually, the shower valve is in the basement of your home, behind the panel shower, or at the crawl space.
 To open it up, you can turn it counterclockwise.

 5. Identify for any leakages

-The presence of the leaking pipes dramatically reduces the rate and amount of the water reaching your shower.
-Consequently, the leaking of water causes tremendous damages to your home.
+The presence of the leaking pipes dramatically reduces the rate and amount of water reaching your shower.
+Consequently, the leaking of water causes tremendous damage to your home.
 Therefore, it is good to check for any leakages available and take quick action of repairing them.